BMW 4 SERIES 2.0 420d M Sport 2dr Auto

-White, AA INSPECTED PLUS 3 MONTHS AA WARRANTY, 1 owner, Last serviced on 11/04/2017 at 54,641 miles, 4 seats, BMW Main Dealer Service History, 184 BHP, 12 Months Road Tax Is 115, The Specification Includes: 18'' Alloy Wheels, Bi Xenon Headlights, L.E.D Daytime Running Lights, Audio / Visual Front and Rear Parking Sensors, Stop / Start Technology, Key-less Go, Full Cream Leather Interior, 3 Stage Heated Front Seats, Digital Dual Zone Climate Control, Cruise Control, Digital Display, Satellite Navigation System, Cd / Dab Stereo System, Bluetooth, Voice Control, Sport / Sport plus / Eco pro / Comfort Vehicle Dynamic Modes, Automatic / Tiptronic Gearbox, And Much More, Value Financing Options Available, Great Value, Fixed Prices., 15,500 p/x welcome
+White, AA INSPECTED PLUS 3 MONTHS AA WARRANTY, 2 owners, 4 seats, 190 BHP, 12 Months Road Tax Is 30, The Specification Includes: 18'' Alloy Wheels, Bi Xenon Headlights, L,E,D Daytime Running Lights, Audio / Visual Front and Rear Parking Sensors, Key-less Go, Stop / Start Technology, Full Black Leather Interior, 3 Stage Heated Front Seats, Digital Dual Zone Climate Control, Cruise Control, Widescreen Digital Display, Satellite Navigation System, Cd / Dab Stereo System, Bluetooth, Voice Control, Sport / Eco pro / Comfort/ Sport plus Vehicle Dynamic Modes, Automatic / Tiptronic Gearbox, And Much More.
+Value Financing Options Available, Fixed Prices According to Autotrader, 91% Of Our Cars Are Below Market Value Or Offer Excellent Value For Money, V12 Sports And Classics For The UK's Lowest Prices., 18,000 p/x welcome

 V12 Sports and Classics